-Either you are a newbie or already entered in this industry and want to grow your business; this article will help you a lot.
+Whether you are a newbie or already entered this industry and want to grow your business; this article will help you a lot.

 This article will share the top 5 tips for a freelance business with you that can skyrocket your business.

 Before checking out these tips, I would like to recommend you to create a freelance profile on freelance websites if you are new at freelancing.

 Tip 1: Set up a proper team